Kr. 62.000.000

 About property

 With ski-in/ski-out access, you’ll enjoy the convenience of stepping directly onto the slopes of Kvitfjell Alpine Resort, which offers runs for all skill levels.
 The resort features 14 lifts and ski runs spread over three valley sides, ranging from challenging Olympic-level slopes to family-friendly beginner runs, making it an ideal destination for both experienced skiers and those new to the sport.
-Additionally, Kvitfjell Alpine Resort will host the FIS Ski World Cup in February and March 2024, solidifying its reputation as one of Norway’s premier ski destinations.
-Whether you're a spectator at this world-class event or enjoying a quiet family holiday, this location offers unmatched skiing experiences for everyone.
-This is a rare opportunity to secure a luxury mountain retreat before it's built—an idyllic escape for families and friends, combining nature, adventure, and high-end living.
+Additionally, Kvitfjell Alpine Resort will host the FIS Ski World Cup in February and March 2024, reinforcing its reputation as one of Norway’s premier ski destinations.
+Whether attending the event or enjoying a quiet family holiday, this location offers unmatched alpine experiences throughout the season.
+This residence is now available for pre-sale, offering buyers the opportunity to secure a fully turnkey home built to LHM’s exceptional standards of quality, sustainability, and design integrity.

 Book visiting and trip arrangements